Haweanah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "chmod --reference=olleh hello" is the script that sets the mode of the file hello the same as olleh’s mode

-"chmod -R +x" is the script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+"chmod -R +x ." is the script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed